ChillCreature/cyber-security-1/linux.start.md

 .rm : I used this command to delete file3.txt as part of my file managing practice.

-.mv : I used this command on copy of file1.txt to create moved_file.txt.
+.mv : I used this command on file1.txt to rename it to moved_file.txt.

 * Observation : I'm yet to know what (mv) does.
 But i will be doing research ASAP.